-You may register at any time up to the day before you want to start, although we cannot guarantee a place until you have paid a deposit.
+You may register at any time up to the day before you want to start.
+We cannot guarantee a place until you have paid a deposit.

-In most cases you can pay in instalments, or in advance and potentially receive a discount!
+You must pay 50% of your course fee to complete your registration.
+In most cases, you can pay the rest of your fee in instalments.
 This needs to be agreed by the Admin Team.
 Contact us today to organise your payment plan.

-At Ingla we have continuous enrolment which means that you can start your course at any time, and on any day of the week.
+At Ingla we have continuous enrolment which means that you can start your course at any time of the year, and on any day of the week.
 This said, we believe that it makes the most sense to start a course on a Monday.

 You can take one holiday during your booking, which you need to apply for by completing a Holiday Request Form at least 2 weeks in advance.
-Also, at Ingla the school is generally closed for a week after each term, and for UK Bank Holidays.
+At Ingla, our school is generally closed for a week after each term, and for UK Bank Holidays.